Scenes7/Poster-Board/README.md

-A project made for the Recess Hacks 2022 Hackathon
+A project made for the Recess Hacks 2022 hackathon